nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-replaysubject-remembering-events-from-the-past.md

 We had that as zero, so it means that the `BehaviorSubject` always has a value, and initially, that value is zero.
 That's not true with a `ReplaySubject`, because initially, it doesn't have any value, or no event happened.

-In fact, if you would subscribe here in the beginning, as we did with observer A, A did not see any event previously.
+In fact, if you would subscribe here in the beginning, as we did with `observerA`, `A` did not see any event previously.
 It only saw the next events, which were one, two, and three.
 That's one fundamental difference between a `ReplaySubject` and a `BehaviorSubject`.

 **It's because ReplaySubject's don't actually represent values over time, like your age, that we saw.
 It just really replays events from the past.** Another difference is with how these subjects handle `complete`.